RemiAllio/MitoFinder/README.md

 # Requirements

-This software is suitable for all linux-like systems with automake, autoconf and gcc installed (Unfortunately not Windows < v.10).
+This software is suitable for all linux-like systems with automake, autoconf, java and gcc installed (Unfortunately not Windows < v.10).
+The pipeline is mainly written in **python 2.7**.

 # Table of content